Manchester City F.C. supporters: Inflatables craze

 Manchester City fans have also been characterised by their yellow inflatable bananas since the late 1980s and are often seen at Manchester City cup games; for a while, the fans of many other English clubs began to parade inflatable bananas in the crowd at matches.
 In 1988, when City played against West Bromwich Albion, during which City fans called for the introduction of City striker "Imre Banana", or Imre Varadi as his real name was.
 Varadi said after his career, "I remember running out at Manchester City and someone threw a banana and just called me 'Imre Banana!', it didn't even rhyme with my name.
 The inflatable craze just swept the country and there was a banana craze."
 Indeed, Varadi was affectionately known as 'Banana' from then on and in the 1988–89 season inflatables soon become commonplace at many English football matches.
 In 1989, Manchester City travelled to play Hull City with City fans bringing hundreds of inflatable bananas amongst a veritable assortment of inflatables such as a six-foot crocodile, a toucan and a spitfire.

 Although the bananas were present at Maine Road matches, the bigger inflatable displays were generally reserved for away matches, most notably against West Brom at the Hawthorns.
 This was an evening match which City lost 1–0.
 The drab match itself has largely been forgotten apart from Brian Gayle's original excuse for the mistake which cost the goal: "I was blinded by the floodlights".
 The sheer array of inflatables staggered many, four City fans appeared carrying an inflatable paddling pool, and sharks, penguins, crocodiles were present and there was even an epic battle of the monsters.
 At one end of the terrace stood Godzilla.
 Six feet tall, green and mean, this dinosaur was a match for anybody.
 At the other end of the terrace stood Frankenstein's Monster.
 Slowly they began to converge towards the centre of the terrace.
 The crowd roared in anticipation.
 Eventually they met and the creatures joined in battle.
 The craze soon died down, and in the 1990s the inflatable displays on a large scale were nowhere to be seen.

 Currently, inflatable bananas have made sporadic appearances of at the City of Manchester Stadium (Etihad Stadium) in recent years.
-Bananas are occasionally on show during latter stages of cup runs, such as the 2008–09 UEFA Cup quarter-finals when Manchester City played Hamburg and the 2015–16 League Cup semi-finals against Everton.
+Bananas are occasionally on show during latter stages of cup runs, such as the 2008–09 UEFA Cup quarter-finals when Manchester City played Hamburg, the 2015–16 League Cup semi-finals against Everton, and the 2023 UEFA Champions League final against Inter Milan.